To broaden vaccine access, Maryland turns to doctors’ offices

 “Primary care is the largest platform in the entire health system and that’s not always well understood,” she added.

-Doctor’s offices, which typically administer half of all routine vaccinationsfor adults, have the resources and personnel to get shots in people’s arms.
+Doctor’s offices, which typically administer half of all routine vaccinations for adults, have the resources and personnel to get shots in people’s arms.
 They also often have long-standing relationships with their patients, which in the case of the coronavirus can be key to overcoming vaccine hesitancy and skepticism, Greiner said.

 In Virginia, about 15 percent of vaccine doses have been administered by medical practices, compared to 30 percent by local health departments and 22 percent by hospitals, state data shows.